What is vehicle downtime?

 Mechanical problems are a common source of downtime for fleets as parts get worn quickly from natural wear and tear and driving styles.
 Without regular vehicle maintenance, a minor problem can turn into a costly larger problem in the future.

 Some downtime results from administrative reasons.
-Without proper fleet management, vehicles may violate regulations, forcing the vehicle out of service.
+Without proper and regular inspections, vehicles may not be in compliance and violate regulations, forcing the vehicle out of service and causing downtime costs.
 Violations can include anything from expired tags to having registration renewals denied due to unpaid fines.

 A driver who is not in compliance with regulation can also suddenly be taken out of service.
 For instance, violating hours of service rules or falsifying logs.
 If a driver is placed out of service, the fleet manager needs to figure out how to reduce the resulting downtime.